Yandex Cloud

 gRPC API

-2. Click the cluster name and select the Performance diagnostics → Sessions tab.
+2. Click the name of your cluster and select the Performance diagnostics → Sessions tab.

 To view session statistics: